cahya-wirawan/stm32f4-3dsound/README.md

-# stm32f4-musicplayer
+# stm32f4-3dsound

-STM32F4 template project with LED, USART, Button, MEMS and USB FATFS.
-It uses STM32F4 libraries created by Tilen Majerle (http://stm32f4-discovery.com/).
+STM32F4-3DSound is an application that runs on a STM32F4-Discovery board for playing a waveform file with 3D sound effects.
+It reads a mono sound waveform file from a USB stick, and processes the sound samples in real-time to produce a three-dimensional sound effect, then sends the output to stereo headphones.
+The 3D sound effect is controlled by the spatial alignment of the board, which uses the MEMS motion sensor to determine its position.
+If the board is turned to the left, the sound will come from the left side, and vice versa.
+Any angle in-between is of course handled as well.
+Currently only the horizontal angle (azimuth) is taken into account for the 3D sound effect calculation, but the next version will also include the vertical angle (elevation).

-The application reads the MEMS position (about 3 times per second) in the main loop and print the values to USART2 (TX=PA2, RX=PA3, Baud=115200, 8N1).
-If the user blue button is klicked, a file (file_x.txt, x is a counter) will be created on the usb stick connected to the USB OTG.
+The application plays a waveform file from the root directory of a USB stick in a loop until the blue button is pressed, which plays the next waveform file.
+Only a mono sound file with sample rate of 44100 Hz will be accepted by the application, and headphones should be used to get the best result.
+Optionally, a serial connection (USART with TX=pin PA2, 115200 baud, 8N1) can be used to monitor the application (error messages, information about the waveform file to play, the angle position of the board, etc).

-Usage:
+## Usage:

-$ git clone git@github.com:cahya-wirawan/stm32f4-template.git
+$ git clone git@github.com:cahya-wirawan/stm32f4-3dsound.git

-$ cd stm32f4-template
+$ cd stm32f4-3dsound
 $ make

-the binary (stm32f4_template.bin, .hex, .elf) will be created in build directory.
+The binary (stm32f4_3dsound.bin, .hex, .elf) will be created in the build/ sub-directory.
+A pre-compiled binary can also be downloaded from this website.